wp-plugins/jm-twitter-cards/readme.txt

 =  3.2.9 =
 * 07 Aug 2013
-* bugfix: cf support.
+* bugfix: cf issue reported support regarding twitter image.
 Twitter card Image should not be empty anymore in case you use external URL for image but no featured image.

 =  3.2.8 =
 * 30 Jul 2013